RotorHazard/community-plugins/docs/docs/plugin/include.md

 ---
 id: include
-title: Add your plugin
+title: Include repository
-description: How to include your repository in the plugin database
+description: How to include your plugin repository in the plugin database
 ---

 This guide will help you add your plugin repository to the community plugins database.